jf647/chef-gen-flavors/README.md

 ## USING THE BUILT-IN CHEFDK TEMPLATE

 By default, this gem does not offer the built-in ChefDK template as an option.
-By setting the environment variable CHEFDK_BUILTIN_TEMPLATE, the option `builtin` will be offered.
+By setting the environment variable CHEFDK_FLAVOR, the option `builtin` will be offered.

 ## TERMINOLOGY